microsoft/vscode-iot-workbench/docs/iot-devkit/devkit_door_monitor.md

 ## What you learn

-In this project, you learn:
+In this tutorial, you learn:
 - How to use the MXChip IoT DevKit's magnetic sensor to detect the movement of a nearby magnet.
 - How to use the SendGrid service to send a notification to your email address.